kojibai/harmonic-healing/README.md

-# 🎶 HarmonicPlayer • Kairos Harmonic Engine
+# 🎶 HarmonicHealing • Kairos Harmonic Engine

 > **Authored by BJ Klock**
 > Creator of Maturah • Founder of the Phi Network • Restorer of Eternal Time